 You can read about the likelihood and financial impact of our risks in Annual Report 2020 on pages 67-72.

 Ahlstrom-Munksjö Group has a Risk Management Policy, which is reviewed annually by the Board.
 The policy sets out the principles for the risk management process as well as the split of responsibilities and reporting within the Group, to ensure that risks are properly managed and monitored.

-The Board of Directors is responsible for risk oversight within the group and the CEO is responsible for assessing and reporting the group’s consolidated risk exposure to the Board of Directors.
+The Board, assisted by the Audit Committee, is responsible for the risk oversight within the Group while the President and CEO is responsible for assessing and reporting the Group’s consolidated risk exposure to the Audit Committee.

 Ahlstrom-Munksjö has defined a process for assessing, mitigating and monitoring risks to support the achievement of strategic goals and business objectives.
 The risks are primarily identified by the business area and Group management teams in accordance with the Group Risk Management Policy.
 The Executive Management Team is required to update the risk evaluation at least once a year.
 The format and methodology used for the risk evaluation is an Enterprise Risk Management (“ERM”) framework.

 In Ahlstrom-Munksjö, the main principle is to manage risks at their source, i.e. within the business area, plant or function where risks may occur.
 Risk treatment and monitoring actions for the assessed risks are defined and carried out by the appropriate management at different levels of the organization.
 To realize economies of scale and to ensure appropriate Group-level control, certain risk management activities such as the establishment of Group-wide insurance programs and management of the Group’s financial risks are centralized.

 Read more about internal control and audit in the Corporate Governance Statement 2020.